-\Questions submitted after the Q&A deadline will not be answered. † These dates are estimates as of the date of this announcement.
+\Questions submitted after the Q&A deadline will not be answered.

+$\dagger$ These dates are estimates as of the date of this announcement.

-IMPORTANT NOTE: Registration is MANDATORY.
+IMPORTANT NOTE: Registration on RunGrants is mandatory and can be accomplished at the time of white paper submission, but applicants are strongly encouraged to register prior to the deadline for white paper submission.
 White Papers are MANDATORY.
-Proposal submission is by invitation only.
+Proposal submission is on Grants.gov and by invitation only.